syncfusion-content/uwp-docs/uwp/Smith-Chart/Axes.md

 ### MajorGridlines

 By default, major gridlines are automatically added to the Axis.
-SfSmithChart supports the customization of major gridline.
+SfSmithChart supports the customization of major gridlines.
 The visibility of the major gridlines can be controlled by using the **ShowMajorGridlines** property.

 {% tabs %}